Three Ways To Use Business Creativity To Break New Ground

 That’s why every company needs to overcome the fear of failure and strive to keep creativity alive.

-2. Build Creative Trust
+2. Build in Listening

 Fear can be created quickly, but trust needs to be earned over time.
 We discover that trust pays dividends by supporting teammates as they take risks and make mistakes.
-Creativity is free to expand when your team knows that you trust them to fix any issues that arise.

 3. Permission to Fail (Sometimes)

-Sometimes, innovation fails.
 For most people, failure is loaded with emotional baggage.
 The stigma of failure as a sign of weakness is ingrained in most of us from an early age.

 When we reframe failure as a learning opportunity, we free ourselves from the grips of fear.
+When we remain open to where the mistake may take us, we can pave new roads of innovative exploration.

 By reframing mistake-making as breaking new ground, changing our thinking, challenging ourselves, and pushing ourselves to undiscovered places, we make room for creative leaps.